Dzenly/tia/readme.md

 Since year 2004 I have been involved in auto-testing.
 I very like it and I have many ideas to implement.
 So I develop this test engine, dedicating most of my free time to this, using all my experience and best practices.
-Main goals of this project is to create a good tool for ExtJs applications testing, and to fasten autotesting in common.
+Main goals of this project is to create a good tool for ExtJs applications testing, and to propagate the autotesting in common.

 If you like this test engine, you can to star my project on github: https://github.com/Dzenly/tia.